0wlexe/0wlexe/README.md

 ### Hi, there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I'm a cybersecurity student, and this is a place for me to keep my programming studies and personal projects.
+I'm a cybersecurity student, and this is a place for my programming studies and personal projects.